nikp123/xava/README.md

 Technical info/notes:

 Please use minGW for compilation.
 I haven't tested MSVC, however the code has a bit of GNU specific features so it may not work.

 ### macOS

-You have to compile this yourself, get the dependencies installed via brew (look above) and compile it using the method described above.
+You have to compile this yourself, get the dependencies installed via brew (look below) and compile it using the method described above.

 Once you've done that, install [Background Music](https://github.com/kyleneideck/BackgroundMusic) and get it running on your Mac machine.
 Then, install the latest